bit-broker/website/content/en/docs/contributor/webhooks.md

 `value` | <div class="stamp">required</div> | A valid JSON data type or object

 {{% alert color="info" %}}
 You should return your timeseries points with the latest first.
-Taking the first item of an returned array, should always represent the latest data point.
+Taking the first item of a returned array, should always represent the latest data point.
 {{% /alert %}}

 Specifying both `from` and `to` is rare - in most cases, only a `from` will be present.
 You can place any data type which makes sense for your timeseries in the `value` attribute.
 But this should be consistent across all the timeseries points you return.